Towards a more algebraic footing for quantum field theory: Outlook

 \section{Outlook}

 We constructed and investigated algebraic and combinatorial formulations of the Fourier and Legendre transform.
 These are all-purpose methods that can be used also beyond quantum field theory to consistently transform formal power series, with the key structural equations of the Legendre and Fourier transforms still in place, with the advantage that one no longer needs to assume the convergence of these power series.
-For our transforms, which are quasi-involutive maps of formal power series, it would be interesting to study their computational complexity and to investigate if they preserve certain classes of power series, such as {\em algebraic, differentiably finite} or satisfying an {\em algebraic differential equation} \cite[Ch.
-6]{EC2}.
-In this context, see also, for example, \cite[Remark 9]{JKM1} and the formulas in Appendix~\ref{S:appendix_explicit_examples}.
-Our results of course also suggest further generalization to the multivariate case and the inclusion of fermionic variables.